WalletConnect/walletconnect-docs/docs/csharp/sign/wallet-usage.md

 ProposalStruct proposal = await walletClient.Pair(connectData.Uri);
 ```

-The wallet can then approve or reject the proposal using either of the following
+The wallet can then approve or reject the proposal using either of the following:

 ```csharp
 string addressToConnect = ...;